Aswaic/Project1/README.md

 ## Evaluation of Recommendations

-To evaluate how well the recommendation system aligns with user interests, we selected five users and compared their top-10 recommended books with their actual reading history.
+To evaluate how well the recommendation system aligns with user interests, we selected five users randomly and compared their top-10 recommended books with their actual reading history.

 A prediction is considered **good** if it was previously interacted with by the user; otherwise, it's considered **bad**.
 This provides a qualitative measure of how personalized and relevant the results are.